FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 <br>

 ### Outcomes
-This product touches learning outcome 1 and 2
+This product touches learning outcomes 1 and 2

 <br><br>